 Playing piano, learning a new language, taking an online class of any kind, cultivating a garden, and crocheting a blanket are all examples of goals that take time.
 Red flag #4 for the stay at home mom is to have no long term goals like these, for herself.

-In motherhood, we make millions of micro decisions daily.
-We have tasks we know need completing and we do them on repeat.
+In motherhood, we make millions of micro-decisions daily.
+We have tasks we know need completing and do them on repeat.
+Dishes, laundry, clean up, homework, repeat.
 After long periods of this routine, we can start to feel that our creative side is shoved in the closet like an unneeded garment.

 Pull that thing out and try it on again.
-Those desires to grow in an expression of creativity can accompany motherhood in the most complimentary way.
-I remember my mother playing her piano and it gives me the most nostalgic and fuzzy feeling inside.
+Creative expression accompanies motherhood in the most complimentary way.
+I remember my mother playing her piano and today it gives me the most nostalgic and fuzzy feeling inside.
 Our children will examine the happiness we exude as we do something difficult that takes effort and practice.

 Long term goals that are worked at, even if for 20 minutes a day, will fulfill your need to have a hope and vision for the long term future.
 We know we will be scrambling eggs in the morning and reading stories at night, but what are we working toward that will evolve in the next 20 years?